raju-deriv/crewai-production-ready-template/README.md

    - Non-root user for running the application
    - Environment variables for sensitive configuration
    - Supervisor socket protected with permissions
+   - Redis password protection enabled
+   - SSL/TLS support for Redis connections

 5. **Monitoring**:
-   - Health check endpoint for container orchestration
+   - Health check endpoints for container orchestration
    - Supervisor status for process monitoring
+   - Redis monitoring for conversation storage
    - JSON-formatted logs for easy parsing
    - Configure additional monitoring based on your infrastructure

+6. **Data Management**:
+   - Conversation history stored in Redis with 1-day TTL
+   - Automatic cleanup of expired conversations
+   - Redis persistence enabled with appendonly
+   - Volume mounting for Redis data persistence
+   - Efficient message serialization with msgpack

 ### Adding New Integrations